-I am sorry to have to share this news with you – Warren Tolman completed this earthly portion of his journey during his 81st trip around the sun on March 1st.
-I took an impromptu 4-day vacation trip to Florida last week with our daughter, Bonnie and her 16yo daughter.
+Warren Tolman completed this earthly portion of his journey during his 81st trip around the sun on March 1st.
+I took an impromptu four-day vacation trip to Florida last week with our daughter, Bonnie and her 16 year old daughter.
 He was “sleeping peacefully” when we returned.
 Those of you who knew him well will understand that he chose this, and prepared us well.

 The journey we shared with many of you touched these locations: Boston (1968); Seattle (1968-1970); Kansas City (1970-1973); Atlanta (1973-1975); Nairobi and Kamweleni, Kenya (1975-1978), Frankfurt, Germany (1978-1979).
 The dates are approximate – of course I could be much more “specific” if I had Warren’s famous notebooks with me – he was such a detailed note-taker!
 Others of you will have known Warren from Chicago summer meetings and HDP consults.
 Journey on, in Peace,